david-jlp/FormatTime/README.md

     - src/test/java has the unit tests.
 Test class name: TestFormatTimeUtility.java

-*2. FormatTime.jar*
+*2. FormatTime.zip*

-    - The entire project has been packaged into an executable jar file.
+    - The entire project has been packaged into an executable jar file (compressed into a zip file).

     - Steps to run it using command line has been given below.

 **How to test the results from command line using FormatTime.jar:**

+1. Download the zip file here: https://github.com/david-jlp/FormatTime/raw/master/FormatTime.zip

-1. Download the jar file (FormatTime/FormatTime.jar) to any location on your computer.
+1. Extract the zip file to get the jar file (FormatTime.jar) to any location on your computer.

 2. Through command prompt, go to the above location.